Be the Name They Remember

 - What a strong personal brand does for you over the next 12 months — with real student examples

 Same person.
-Totally different resume.
+Totally different brand.

 Click any bullet to see what a recruiter sees — and what you can write instead.